-After travelling around many cities and seeing alot of the European architecture, we were up to get out of the route a little and get the chance to see the natural beauty, to find out what kind of landscape and natural views we could really get in the North Hemisphere.
-Coming from South America, we knew that our conception of nature would be really different than the European one, and that we would see landscapes that we have never seen before, but on TV.
+After travelling around many cities and seeing a lot of the European architecture, we were up to get out of the route a little and get the chance to see the natural beauty, to find out what kind of landscape and natural views we could really get in the North Hemisphere.
+Coming from South America, we knew that our conception of nature would be really different than the European one and that we would see landscapes that we have never seen before, but on TV.

 When we decided that we would be going to Scotland, the first thing that came to our minds was “the Highlands!”
-I, probably just like every kid who grew up watching Harry Potter or Lord of the Rings movies, always had this dream of visiting valleys and badass mountains with snow on top, or that long green grass waving at the wind with those fluffy sheeps grazing around!
+I, probably just like every kid who grew up watching Harry Potter or Lord of the Rings movies, always had this dream of visiting valleys and badass mountains with snow on top, or that long green grass waving in the wind with those fluffy sheeps grazing around!

 I can assure you, the Highlands are pretty much how you imagine Scotland to be!
 Think about Scotland….yeah, this thing you just thought, exactly like that.

 So if you are willing to visit some movie like scenario *Middle Earth feelings* that’s a place for you.
-Not only that though, if you are a nature lover, or enjoy hiking, or even, if you just want to see yourself what a small creature you are compared to the world, this is a place for you.
+Not only that though, if you are a nature lover, or enjoy hiking, or even if you just want to see yourself what a small creature you are compared to the world, this is a place for you.